sendyhalim/blog/content/posts/software-engineering/2023-09-19-software-engineering-day-to-day-best-practices.md

 +++

 ## Background
-The software engineerinng day to day practice is not related directly to programming, there are many programming best practices out there, but not many sharing the day to day best practices.
+The software engineering day to day practice is not related directly to programming, there are many programming best practices out there, but not many sharing the day to day best practices.

-This is my attempt to share my opinion on how engineer should do things.
-The list is mostly based on my personal and professional experience either good or bad (usually related with engineering incidents), I will maintain the list.
+I'm opinionated on how engineer should do things, the list is mostly based on my personal and professional experience either good or bad (usually related with engineering incidents), the list will be maintained.

 ## Database Operation